ArduPilot/ardupilot_wiki/common/source/docs/common-gps-for-yaw.rst

 GPS Yaw estimation relies on the detection of signal delays from each satellite as they reach two separated antennas.
 The GPS system may consist of dual or a single module, but two antennas are required in each case.

 - The antennas must be separated by at least 30cm on the vehicle.
-- For dual unit systems, the 1st GPS and 2nd GPS should be connected to a serial/telem ports on the autopilot or via DroneCAN.
+- For dual unit systems, the 1st GPS and 2nd GPS should be connected to the serial/telem ports on the autopilot or via DroneCAN.
 The following parameter instructions assume Serial3 and Serial4 are used for serial connecting GPSes but any serial port(s) should work as long as the first port using protocol 5 is connected to one of the GPS.
 - Dual unit Serial GPS modules must be connected to ArduPilot via their (not the autopilots's) UART1 connectors, DroneCAN modules via CAN , or interconnected per their manufacturer instructions.